spaceml-org/floodmapper/tutorial/01_INTRODUCTION.md

 ## The Database - Metadata Tracking

-NEMA FloodMapper makes use of a PostgreSQL database [hosted in GCP](https://cloud.google.com/sql/docs/postgres) to store essential metadata.
+FloodMapper makes use of a PostgreSQL database [hosted in GCP](https://cloud.google.com/sql/docs/postgres) to store essential metadata.
 The database allows the system to easily keep track of tasks running on GCP, such as images being downloaded and the status of